THAMIZH-ARASU/Intel-8085-Microprocessor-Simulator/README.md

 ### **🚀 How to Use AI Features**

-#### **Method 1: Menu Bar**
+#### **AI Tools Panel**
-- Click on "AI Features" in the menu bar
+- Click the "🤖 AI Tools" button in the control panel
-- Select any AI feature from the dropdown menu
+- This opens a comprehensive AI Tools Panel with all 11 AI features
-- Follow the prompts to provide additional information if needed
+- Each tool has its own colored button with description

-#### **Method 2: Quick Access**
+- Simply click on any AI tool to use it
-- Use the "🤖 Explain" button in the control panel for quick code explanation
+- The panel includes status updates and scrollable interface

 ### **📋 Feature Details**